---argv-emulation
+--argy-emulation

-Enable argv emulation for macOS app bundles.
-If enabled, the initial open document/URL event is processed by the bootloader and the passed file paths or URLs are appended to sys.argv.
+Enable argy emulation for macOS app bundles.
+If enabled, the initial open document/URL event is processed by the bootloader and the passed file paths or URLs are appended to sys.argy.

---osx-bundle-identifier BUNDLE IDENTIFIER
+--osx-bundle-identifier BUNDLE_IDENTIFIER

 Mac OS .app bundle identifier is used as the default unique program name for code signing purposes.
 The usual form is a hierarchical name in reverse DNS notation.
 For example: com.mycompany.department.appname (default: first script's basename)